-ATTENTION: during the Health Emergency the Agency will not be open to the public.
+During the Health Emergency, the Agency will not be open to the public.
 If you come to our office to apply, you can complete a paper application and drop it in the mailbox provided at the front of the building.

 Attention Snap Recipients

-If your case is due to be re-certified in March or April and you were unable to get your paperwork in or complete your interview, your case will not be closed.
+If your case is due to be re-certified and you were unable to get your paperwork in or complete your interview, your case will not be closed.
 You will receive your benefits on the usual day.
 Your case will be re-certified at some point in the future, once this public health crisis has settled.
 In the meantime, you will continue to receive SNAP benefits.

 A MESSAGE FROM THE NEW JERSEY DEPT. of HUMAN SERVICES

 Ensuring you receive your benefits during this ongoing coronavirus concern is a top priority, so in an effort to make it easier for you to apply or receive your benefits, a number of temporary changes have been put in place regarding social services that are administered here at the BERGEN COUNTY BOARD of SOCIAL SERVICES.

 We are encouraging county residents who want to apply for SNAP food assistance, or cash assistance under the Work First New Jersey program to do so online at NJHelps.org.
 During this public health crisis, we can do interviews by phone, so you do not need to come into the office to apply for benefits.

 If you are a SNAP food assistance or a Work First New Jersey cash assistance client, you are not required to attend your work activity, unless you want to and the program is operating.
 This includes people who are applying for Work First New Jersey General Assistance and are in a work activity for 28 days while their application is being reviewed.
 No penalty will be assessed to you if you do not attend your work activity.